huggingface/hub-docs/docs/hub/datasets-adding.md

 ## Using Git

 Since dataset repos are just Git repositories, you can use Git to push your data files to the Hub.
 Follow the guide on [Getting Started with Repositories](repositories-getting-started) to learn about using the `git` CLI to commit and push your datasets.

+## File formats

+The Hub natively supports multiple file formats:

+- CSV (.csv, .tsv)
+- JSON Lines, JSON (.jsonl, .json)
+- Parquet (.parquet)
+- Text (.txt)
+- Images (.png, .jpg, etc.)
+- Audio (.wav, .mp3, etc.)

+It also supports files compressed using ZIP (.zip), GZIP (.gz), ZSTD (.zst), BZ2 (.bz2), LZ4 (.lz4) and LZMA (.xz).

+Image and audio resources can also have additional metadata files, see the [Data files Configuration](./datasets-data-files-configuration) on image and audio datasets.

+You may want to convert your files to these formats to benefit from all the Hub features.
+Other formats and structures may not be recognized by the Hub.